Prarie Dog Removal & Control Services

 Using Pressurized Exhaust Rodent Control ( PERC) for prairie dog removal is both safe and humane, while effectively eliminating the problem.
-There is no poison left behind, no blasting, digging or trapping.
-This method is also completely safe around pets and livestock.
+There is no poison left behind, no blasting, digging, or trapping.
+This method is also completely safe to use around pets and livestock.

 PERC is a state-of-the-art solution that targets burrowing rodents without compromising crops and vegetation or endangering other wildlife.
 The process involves injecting carbon monoxide into the tunnel system with great accuracy.
 Then, the gas will spread throughout the tunnel, putting the rodents to sleep.
 This is safe, humane, and highly effective if it is done under extreme pressure.

-Contact us today if you have any questions or are in need of immediate removal.
+Contact us today if you have any questions or need immediate removal.